Plant and Machinery Allowances (PMA): introduction: outline

 - be carrying on a qualifying activity CA20010, and

-- incur qualifying expenditure.
-Qualifying expenditure is capital expenditure on the provision of plant or machinery CA21000 wholly or partly for the purposes of the qualifying activity.
+- incur qualifying expenditure (CAA01/S11).
+Qualifying expenditure is capital expenditure on the provision of plant or machinery CA21000 wholly or partly for the purposes of the qualifying activity (CA20010).
 Normally the person must own the asset as a result of incurring the expenditure.

 The range of qualifying activities for PMA is very wide.
-It broadly covers all taxable activities other than passive investment, including a trade, profession, vocation, office, employment or an ordinary property business.
+It broadly covers all taxable activities other than passive investment, including a trade, profession, vocation, office, employment and an ordinary property business.

 The range of assets that qualify as plant and machinery is also very wide.
 Broadly it covers all fixed assets used in the business other than intangible assets apart from computer software, land and buildings.
 The main difficulty in determining whether an asset qualifies as plant or machinery comes with assets incorporated into buildings.